 3XMag is compatible with almost all of the reflex sights made by Aimpoint.
 That includes Aimpoint Pro as well.
 As the name indicates, it’s a 3x fixed magnification magnifier for red dot sights.

-A neat part of any Aimpoint magnifier is their versatility.
-If you are feeling like you don’t want to use the magnifier, just remove it from the gun and keep it in your pocket.
+A neat part of any Aimpoint magnifier is its versatility.
+If you feel like you don’t want to use the magnifier, just remove it from the gun and keep it in your pocket.
 Take it out when you feel like using it again.
 Or, you could use it as a monocular sight.
 Very convenient for birdwatching.

-The lenses of the magnifier is fully multi-coated.
+The lenses of the magnifier are fully multi-coated.
 They are bright and extremely vibrant.
-Color accuracy of them is on point as well.
+The color accuracy of them is on point as well.
 There is no distortion at maximum magnification either.
 Thanks to that, you can easily use this magnifier for tactical shooting and hunting.

 No, it doesn’t come with any mounts.
 You will need to buy the mount separately from Aimpoint.